 “I have an extensive criminal background and rap sheet.
 I am also fifty years old, with a short resume.
 CIU has expanded my horizons as it has shown me that I am destined for great things, as long as I remain positive, determined, and put in the footwork.
 This is a wonderful way to start adding to my resume, and I recommend it to anyone, young or old, who wants to build a better life and a brighter future.
 Dare to dream.”
 Pam, CIU Student

 As a bridge to college, we offer many services and material support leading to enrollment in college degree programs.
-Many prospective students with criminal records are unaware that they are eligible for Federal (Pell) and New York State (TAP) financial aid.
+Many low-income prospective students with barriers to higher education are unaware that they are eligible for Federal (Pell) and New York State (TAP) financial aid.
 These grants typically cover all tuition expenses at a SUNY undergraduate program for full-time students who are low-income.
 CIU staff assists with the FAFSA (Free Application for Federal Student Aid), scholarship applications, and advise students about how to meet financial gaps and negotiate outstanding student loans.

 College Access Services Include:

 - One-on-one academic counseling and guidance

 - Access to federal and NYS financial aid (FASFA) and scholarships

 - Assistance with getting student loans out of default

 - Semester-long bus passes in collaboration with TCAT and Catholic Charities

 - Tutoring for college courses

 - Re-entry support in collaboration with our network of community partners